Expat Relocation Cost Calculator

 The double-tax treaty reality

-Many countries have tax treaties with the country to avoid double taxation.
+Many countries have tax treaties with each other to avoid double taxation.
 The treaties specify which country has primary taxing rights on different income types.
 Generally:

 Employment income: typically taxed where physically performed.